 Until the 20th century, most transport around South Devon was by foot or pack pony.
-It was hard going on the winding, muddy lanes, so the sooner people and goods reached the river, the easier and cleaner trasport became.
-Hence our rivers, and particularly estuaries, were important transport links for local traffic and, in the case of the Dart estuary, international commerce.
+It was hard going on the winding, muddy lanes, so the sooner people and goods reached the river, the easier and cleaner transport became.
+Hence our rivers were important transport links for local traffic and, in the case of the Dart estuary, international commerce.
 They also provided an abundant source of food and livelihoods.
-Now such commercial activity has almost all but gone from the Dart and the rivers and creeks offer miles of quiet waterways from where you will have the very best views of the countryside.
+Now such commercial activity has almost all but gone from the Dart; the rivers and creeks offer miles of quiet waterways from where you will have the very best views of the countryside.
 The estuary and her muddy creeks continue as major feeding grounds and navigation routes for wildlife, which we are able to get spectacularly close to in our canoes.

 Here are just a few of our more famous residents.
 If have a good eye and a bit of luck, you may see some of our non-resident species, particularly in the early spring and autumn, as they stop over to rest and feed on their long migrations.
 The highlight maybe the Ospreys, which spend a few weeks every year on the Dart stocking up on the abundance of small bass and mullet to fuel them on their migratory journey from Africa to nest in the Scotlish Highlands.
 In the water swims the mighty North Atlantic Salmon, making its way from its feeding grounds off Greenland to its spawning grounds on Dartmoor.
 You may not see them but an indication of their presence are sightings of bull seals persuing them up to the weir in Totnes.